VirtualClarity/slack-webex-plugin/README.md

 ```

-Save this to a file in the root of the project then run your bot with:
+Save this to a file in the root of the project.

-    node your-config-file, eg.: node config-gsingers

-This will launch the bot in your terminal based on provided configuration.

 ## Minimum configuration